imagekitio/docs-keep-a-changelog/features/single-sign-on/sso-azure-setup.md

 1. [Enable SSO login on ImageKit](#enable-sso-login-on-imagekit)

 {% hint style="info" %}
-**Role provisioning**\
+**Azure subscription**\
-Although you may use a free plan on Azure to set up and test the SSO application, having a premium Azure subscription is recommended for seamless role provisioning for your users.
+Although you may use a free account on Azure to set up and test the SSO application, having a premium Azure subscription is recommended for seamless role provisioning for your users.
 Read more [here](#attributes-and-claims).
 {% endhint %}